kayawoods/portfolio/README.md

 ---

-## ✦ Product Education & Long-Form Content ◇
+## ✦ Product Education & Long-Form Content ◦
----
+*Translating methodologies into structured, usable resources.*

 **[Clear Path Methodology — eBook](https://payhip.com/b/xDC2y)**
-Co-created and designed a long-form eBook translating the Clear Path methodology into a structured, accessible resource for clients.
-Led content organization, visual layout, and narrative flow to support clarity and usability.
+Designed and supported the development of a long-form eBook translating the Clear Path methodology into a structured, accessible resource for clients.
+Led content organization, layout, and visual structure, and collaborated on shaping how the material was presented for clarity and usability.

 **[Clear Path Methodology — Printed Book](https://www.amazon.com/)**
 Supported the development of a printed companion book, adapting digital content for physical format and ensuring consistency in structure, tone, and design.